Sensory-Aware Sequential Recommendation via Review-Distilled Representations: Methodology

+where $\mathbf{v}_i$ is the learned ID embedding and $b$ is a learnable scalar controlling the contribution of sensory information.
+The fused representation $\mathbf{e}_i$ replaces the original item embedding at the input layer.
+All subsequent layers of the sequential backbone are kept unchanged.

-\paragraph{Masking and information leakage.} Some sequential models train with masked item prediction objectives.
-In this case, masking must be applied consistently to avoid leakage through the sensory channel.
-When an item position is masked, we replace the entire fused token embedding $e_i$ with a learned mask embedding, rather than masking only the ID component.
-This ensures that the model cannot recover the masked target from the sensory side information.
+\paragraph{Masking and information leakage.} For masked-item models such as BERT4Rec, masking is applied to the full fused representation.
+When an item position is masked, we replace the entire fused token $\mathbf{e}_i$ with a learned mask embedding rather than masking only the ID component.
+This prevents the model from recovering the masked target through the sensory feature.

-\paragraph{Training objective.} We train sequential models with standard next item objectives.
-For causal next item prediction, we optimize cross entropy with negative sampling.
-For masked item prediction, we optimize cross entropy over the masked positions.
-We keep the loss definition and sampling strategy consistent between ID only and ID plus sensory variants to ensure a fair comparison.
+\paragraph{Training objective.} The downstream recommender is trained with the standard objective used by each backbone.
+For causal next-item prediction, the model predicts $i_{t+1}$ from the prefix $(i_1,\ldots,i_t)$ and is optimized with cross-entropy and negative sampling.
+For masked-item prediction, the model predicts masked positions and is optimized with cross-entropy over the masked targets.
+The same loss definition and sampling strategy are used for matched non-sensory baselines and sensory-enhanced variants, so the comparison isolates the contribution of the sensory signal derived from the frozen facet bank.

-\paragraph{Inference.} At inference time, the model produces a score for each candidate item given the encoded user sequence.
-We rank items by this score and recommend the top $K$.
-Since sensory embeddings are precomputed and stored in an embedding table, inference uses only table lookup and does not require any LLM call.
+\paragraph{Inference.} At inference time, the model encodes the user history and scores candidate items.
+Items are ranked by predicted scores, and the top-$K$ items are recommended.
+Because the frozen sensory table stores the item-level facet bank $B_i$, inference requires only item lookup followed by lightweight runtime projection and lightweight runtime integration and fusion.
+It does not require teacher inference, student inference, or online text encoding.

-\paragraph{Backbone instantiation.} We apply the same early fusion operator to multiple representative sequential backbones, including SASRec, BERT4Rec, and BSARec.
-We treat these backbones as interchangeable sequence encoders under the same input representation and training protocol.
-Backbone level architectural details and hyperparameter settings are described in Section~\ref{sec:tr_detail} together with the empirical comparison.
+\paragraph{Backbone instantiation.} We apply the same runtime bank-to-vector integration and early fusion operator to representative sequential recommendation backbones, including SASRec, BERT4Rec, BSARec, and DIFF.
+For each backbone, the matched non-sensory baseline and the sensory-enhanced model share the same sequential encoder, training protocol, and evaluation setting.
+They differ only in the input representation: the baseline uses $\mathbf{v}_i$, whereas the sensory-enhanced model uses $\mathbf{e}_i = \mathbf{v}_i + b\cdot\mathrm{Dropout}(\mathbf{s}_i)$.
+Backbone-specific hyperparameters and implementation details are provided in Section~\ref{sec:tr_detail}.